ivancarlosti/minifluxreader/README.md

 <!-- endbuttons -->

 ## Inspiration
-1. Project inspired by [ReactFlux](https://github.com/electh/ReactFlux/), license preserved.
+1. This is a repository to host the project [ReactFlux](https://github.com/electh/ReactFlux/) into my GitHub Pages, license preserved.

 <!-- footer -->
 ---